Skip to content Skip to footer

 Description

-While the object of interest in this domain are pathogens, the data is usually derived from samples originating from patients and human research subjects.
-This means that you must plan to either remove or to handle human data during your study.
+While the objects of interest in this domain are pathogens, the data is usually derived from samples originating from human research subjects.
+This means that you must plan to either remove or handle human data during your study.

 Considerations